A bursectomy is the removal of one or more of the fluid-filled sacs (bursas) near a joint.

 When it Hurts to Move—Canadian Orthopaedic Foundation

 Arthroscopy.
 American Association of Orthopaedic Surgeons Ortho Info website.
 Available at: http://www.orthoinfo.org/topic.cfm?topic=A00109.
 Accessed September 28, 2020.

 Olecranon bursitis.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T114179/Olecranon-bursitis.
-Updated April 19, 2018.
-Accessed January 2, 2019.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/condition/olecranon-bursitis.
+Accessed September 28, 2020.